 Saint Francis Church Kochi, a landmark of Fort Kochi, is one of the oldest European churches in India.
 It dates back to the sixteenth century.
 The body of Vasco da Gama, the Portuguese navigator, had been buried in the church in 1524.
+Da Gama was a Portuguese explorer and navigator, and the first person to sail directly from Europe to India.
 His son, Padre da Silva de Gama, took the mortal remains to Lisbon in 1538.
-The gravestone of Vasco da Gama can be still seen in the church.
+The gravestone of Vasco da Gama can still be seen in the church.

 History of Saint Francis Church Kochi